 - Cats are very sensitive to changes in smells and textures.
 Some may love a new food right away, but some cats may take some creativity on your part to help them through the transition.
 Kibble can be a very addictive food for cats, so if you’re trying to transition to a wet or raw food, sometimes putting their kibble in the food processor to make a powder that you can sprinkle onto the top of a wet food can provide them with a familiar taste and smell.
 This is also a great trick for trying to get cats off of a very addictive grocery store kibble, which can be filled with artificial flavorizers: put the grocery store food in the food processor and “shake and bake” the new food with it!
 Put some of your new kibble in a ziplock, add the powdered grocery store kibble, and shake it around to coat the new food with the old flavor (or add it right to the bag of new food and shake well).

 - Raw foods are sometimes immediately accepted by some cats, but many cats are thrown off by its lack of fragrance.
 If you think about it, a raw chicken breast doesn’t (and shouldn’t) smell like much of anything to our nose (but when you cook it, it smells fragrant), and if you consider how fragrant a can of cat food can be, you can understand why they might think that you have just put something inedible down in front of them.
 For these cats, sneaking a little bit of raw into a favorite canned food can trick them into trying it, and they can acclimate to the flavor as you increase the amount slowly.
+You could even cut one of those medallions into tiny pieces while it’s still frozen and slip one into each canned meal you feed. making it even cheaper per day!

 - Freeze dried meat treats can be very useful to provide extra flavor.
 Most freeze dried meats can be easily crushed with your fingers into a powder and sprinkled on top of anything they’re unenthusiastic about.
 They come in many flavors like salmon, liver, chicken breast, etc. Even if they’re marketed for dogs, if it’s just a freeze dried meat with no other ingredients, it’s perfectly appropriate for cats.
 The water from a can of tuna can be useful, as well as chicken or turkey baby food.
 (These things are also useful tools for older cats who might lose their appetite due to chronic illness).